Child Care Resources

 - Check for symptoms of COVID-19 every day.

-- Wear a face mask when you are around people you don’t live with.
+- Wear a well-fitting mask when you are around people you don’t live with.

 - If you get sick or have symptoms of COVID-19, isolate and call a doctor or healthcare provider to determine if you should get tested for COVID-19 again.